-Over the last 25 years, Hilary has used her expertise in entrepreneurial and small business financing, growth and strategic development to guide her client companies toward success.
+For 25 years, Hilary has used her expertise in entrepreneurial and small business financing, growth and strategic development to guide companies toward success.
 Hilary has worked with literally thousands of business owners at all stages of growth–from solopreneurs to companies with hundreds of employees–in industries ranging from manufacturing to service and retail.

 During the course of her career, Hilary has facilitated the development of business, strategic and marketing plans that helped clients acquire over $250 million in financing.